ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

       **Set up Tips:**
       1. The first time you set this up, you will need to provide a password that was given to you after running `docker run -p 8080:8080 -p 50000:50000 kcrane121/maven-jenkins:blog`.
          * The generated admin password can also be found at `/var/jenkins_home/secrets/initialAdminPassword` in the docker container.
-      3. Select `Install Suggested Plugins` during the setup process .
+      3. Select `Install Suggested Plugins` during the setup process.
 3. **Familiarity with [Jenkins Pipeline](https://blog.ippon.tech/continuous-delivery-with-jenkins-pipeline/)**.

 # Goal 1
-Now that the prerequisites are out of the way, the first thing we are going to do is set up a **Freestyle project** `seedJob` in Jenkins.
-This job will be used to generate other jobs you want to onboard.
+Now that the prerequisites are out of the way, the first thing we are going to do is set up a **Freestyle project** (`seedJob`) in Jenkins.
+This job will be used to generate other jobs you want to onboard into Jenkins.

 ## Install the `Job DSL` plugin
 Navigate to `http://localhost:8080/` in your browser and login to Jenkins with the credentials you set up (or the default admin ones provided to you during the initial set up).
 We need to configure Jenkins to use the Jenkins Job DSL API.
 This provides us the functionality to configure how we want our new jobs built.